-We ask for a minimum commitment of between three to six months depending on the role, but we'd love for volunteers to stay with us for a lot longer – and many do.
-All volunteers must be 18 years of age and over.
+We ask for a minimum commitment of six months, but we would love for volunteers to stay with us for a lot longer – and many do.

 Our volunteering and fostering programme is made possible by the generosity of players of People’s Postcode Lottery.
 To date, players have raised more than £148 million for good causes and we are all incredibly grateful for their ongoing support.